LF:VLIM051c Immunology - practice - Course Information

 - Course objectives

-- After finishing this course the student will understand the pathogenesis of immunopathological diseases and obtain the basic knowledge that he/she will aply in diagnosis and treatment of the most common disturbances of the immune system.
+- The course is focused to clinical and laboratory aspects of immunology in medicine.
+After finishing this course the student will understand the pathogenesis of immunopathological diseases and obtain the basic knowledge that he/she will employ in diagnosis and treatment of the most common disturbances of the immune system.
 In the laboratory part the students will be introduced to the techniques used in immunological laboratory, both serological (agglutination, precipitation, immunofluorescence, ELISA, RIA) and cellular (flow cytometry, lymphocyte proliferation tests, neutophil function assessment) to allow him to interpret the most common laboratory immunology methods in medicine.
 In the clinical part the mechanisms leading to immunopathological diseases such as clinical manifestation of those diseases will be discussed to allow the students to apply their knowledge in clinical medicine.
-The student will also discuss immunological problems associated with transplantation and malignancies.
-Selected articles dealing with immunological topics will be analysed and critically interpreted by the students.
+Also immunological problems associated with transplantation and malignancies will demonstrated.A selected articles dealing with immunological topics will be analysed and critically interpreted by the students.

 - Significance of the past history and of basic clinical and laboratory investigations for indication of immunological tests.
 Blood count.
 Serum proteins.
 Laboratory markers of inflammation.
 Blood collection.
 Diagnostic antisera.